What Are Electrolytes and Why Do They Matter?

 Sometimes a healthy diet isn’t enough

 Any athlete with a commitment to optimal performance needs to get an adequate supply of dietary electrolytes, but let’s be honest: keeping track of your daily magnesium intake is not what you signed up for.
-You didn’t lace up your cleats so you could be an accountant.
 That’s why we offer an optimal mix of electrolytes that you can add to any drink to ensure you’re getting exactly what you need — all the time.

 We did that work so you can focus on yours.

 TB12™ Electrolytes contain 72 ionic trace minerals in the exact proportions they occur in nature.
 They include all the minerals your body needs to function at its best: sodium, potassium, magnesium, chloride, sulfate, calcium, silicon, selenium, phosphorus, iodine, chromium, manganese, iron, copper, molybdenum, vanadium, and zinc.